Services we offer

 Decorations and lights, including tinsel and artificial trees, generally can’t go in your recycling bin, so try to buy good quality decorations that will last for many years.
 Or if you are feeling creative you could make your own decorations – search online for ‘Upcycled Christmas decorations’ or ‘Recycled Christmas decorations’ to find inspiration!

 Christmas lights and any other power-operated decorations are e-waste and so these cannot go in any of your bins at home.
-They need to be taken to an e-waste recycler (hyperlink to e-waste page).
+They need to be taken to an e-waste recycler.

 Tip 3: Serving ware